Hannahnormen/medical-drone-delivery-system/README.md

     python3 -m flask run --port=5000 --host=0.0.0.0
     ```

-5. Open a web browser (e.g. Chromium) on your Raspberry Pi and enter the following URL.
-You should see a map of Lund as in the previous assignment.
-Make sure you see two red dots on top of each other representing the drone at the LTH location.
+5. Open a web browser on your Raspberry Pi and enter the following URL.

     ```
     http://localhost:5000